Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Location Matters: How Different Body Areas Experience Wart Tenderness

-The place where the viral verrucae shows up has a big effect on how much it hurts.
+The place where the viral verrucae show up has a big effect on how much it hurts.

 Plantar Verrucae (Soles of the Feet)